Keli281/simple-calculator-c/README.md

 ## License

-This project is open-source.
-Feel free to use or improve it!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author